RDadarwal/MTsat-MRI/README.md

 # __Magnetization Transfer saturation (MTsat) Imaging__

-This jupyter notebook showcase an example of Magnetization Transfer saturation (MTsat) MRI data processing with Python.
+This jupyter notebook showcase an example of __Magnetization Transfer (MT) Imaging__ data analysis. __MT saturation (MTsat)__ parameter estimation is based on the method described by Helms et al. 2008.
-It requires PDw, T1w, and MTw FLASH (Fast Low Angle Shot) data acquisitions.
+It requires __PD-weighted, _T1-weighted, and _MT-weighted images.